Does visualization work in sports? The answer is “Absolutely”.

 Following, are just a few of the many stories from athletes who have used Visualization Techniques to increase their competitive edge, bring a renewed mental awareness, and a greater sense of well-being and confidence all of which lend themselves to athletes’ success.

 Olympians and Visualization of Sports

-Many Olympic athletes are following the blueprints of their 2018 winter Olympic counterparts, who won in Pyeongchang.
+Many Olympic athletes follow the blueprints of their 2018 Winter Olympic counterparts, who won in Pyeongchang.